stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

+Notes:

+* A button also has an _action_ and a _keyboard modifiers_ mask.

-Note that a button is also its own event since there are no additional arguments (unlike the axis or position events).
+* A button is also its own event type since there are no additional arguments (unlike the axis or position events).

 An action is a simple enumeration based on the GLFW action codes: